The role of infrastructure in the route to net-zero

 Coffee & networking

-How investors and managers can work with management teams to drive the sustainability agenda
+- How investors and managers can work with management teams to help ESG drive growth

-- Making data useful for investors and value creation
+- Making data useful for investors and other key stakeholders

-- How to show the value of ESG work to other stakeholders
+- How to show the value of ESG work to investment teams future owners

 Regulatory update and what it means for investors in infrastructure